ICJIA/icjia-accessibility-portal/content/faqs.md

 **For strategic and legal questions (scope, timeline, organizational impact):**

-- **Your agency's accessibility coordinator** — This person (often in executive or compliance roles) understands the full scope of requirements across all content types
+- **Your agency's accessibility coordinator** — This person (often in executive or compliance roles) understands the full scope of requirements across all content types.
-- **Executive staff** — They own the agency's accessibility plan and can address resource allocation, priorities, and organizational strategy
+- **Executive staff** — They own the agency's accessibility plan and can address resource allocation, priorities, and organizational strategy.
-- **Illinois DoIT Office of Information Accessibility** — For legal/mandate questions: DoIT.Accessibility@Illinois.gov
+- **Illinois DoIT Office of Information Accessibility** — For questions about IITAA and ADA Title II requirements: DoIT.Accessibility@Illinois.gov.

 **For practical implementation questions (how to fix issues, what tools to use, testing approaches):**

 - **Your web developers** — Many web teams have been implementing accessibility standards for years.
-They understand WCAG 2.1 Level AA requirements, testing tools, common barriers, and remediation approaches
+They understand WCAG 2.1 Level AA requirements, testing tools, common barriers, and remediation approaches.
-- **Recent ICJIA content creators** — Several content creators from ICJIA's research and analysis unit have been trained on accessibility best practices and are already solving accessibility issues in their work
+- **Recent ICJIA content creators** — Several content creators from ICJIA's research and analysis unit have been trained on accessibility best practices and are already solving accessibility issues in their work.

 **Important:** These role distinctions are about who can best answer specific types of questions — not about who has the "authority" to provide accurate information.
 The technical requirements are the same whether explained by executive staff or by practitioners in the field.

 **Why this information is trustworthy (regardless of who compiled it):**

 - **All content is sourced and verified** — Every claim links back to official, authoritative sources (DOJ, DoIT, WCAG) that you can verify yourself.
-These are the same sources legal teams and compliance officers use
+These are the same sources legal teams and compliance officers use.
 - **It's based on standard accessibility knowledge** — Any web developer or accessibility professional experienced in WCAG 2.1 Level AA compliance would create similar guidance based on the same official sources.
-This FAQ isn't one person's interpretation; it's a practical compilation of established requirements
+This FAQ isn't one person's interpretation; it's a practical compilation of established requirements.
 - **The questions are universal** — These are the same questions that come up repeatedly across organizations implementing accessibility compliance.
-They're addressed here to save everyone time
+They're addressed here to save everyone time.
 - **The information is verifiable** — You don't have to trust anyone personally.
 Every FAQ answer includes links to official sources.
-If you have concerns, check the sources yourself or go directly to DoIT, DOJ, or W3C documentation
+If you have concerns, check the sources yourself or go directly to DoIT, DOJ, or W3C documentation.

 **These FAQs are based on official, verifiable sources:**